PanGalacticTech/ledObject_library/README.md

 #### <u>AVR</u>
 Define the LED pin and the initial state.

-`#define ledPin 9                         // Define LED pin.
+`#define LED_PIN 9                         // Define LED pin.
 If undefined - defaults to pin 13.` <br>
-`#define initialState 1                  // Defines if LED pin starts with initial state ON or OFF - defaults to OFF`
+`#define INITIAL_STATE 1                  // Defines if LED pin starts with initial state ON or OFF - defaults to OFF`

 #### <u>ESP32 / espressif</u>
 For ESP32 & espressif boards, additional variables are required for setup.